aplbrain/BBQS-EMBER-Data-Model/Annotation Digest/README.md

 - **EMBERProject**: Metadata associated with projects, such as Principal Investigator (PI) details, species, sensors, and data modalities.
 - **EMBERPHI_PII**: Metadata containing personally identifiable information (PII) or protected health information (PHI).
 - **DANDI**: Metadata standards for managing and sharing neuroimaging datasets, including support for NWB and BIDS formats.
-- **DABI**: Metadata specific to experimental data organization, supporting standards like NWB and BIDS.
 - **BIDS**: Brain Imaging Data Structure, a standard for organizing neuroimaging and behavioral data.
 - **NWB**: Neurodata Without Borders, a standard for storing complex neurophysiology data.